brickrefinery/l-lang-spec/README.md

 While nothing in here should be taken seriously, the language itself takes itself seriously, and actual programs (within limits) can be made using it.

+This language spec makes some assumptions that you have some coding background, but as much as possible is trying to limit how much technical depth you need to catch it all.

 ## Philosophy

 "Why?" is often a hard question to answer, and in this case it may be harder than usual.
 There's little to "learn" here - learning how to make a complier is documented better than this ever will, and learning to code could be done by picking any other language - but there is joy to be found.
 And that, joy, is good enough.